 Van Aalst considers it a mission to bring the consequences of climate change to the attention of governments, international organizations, and public opinion.
 He carries out this mission as a coordinating lead author for the Intergovernmental Panel on Climate Change (IPCC), including for the report on Impacts and Adaptation that will be released in February 2022.
 The report focuses on the observed and projected consequences of the changing climate (including many of the extremes we are already witnessing today).
 “We bring together all the scientific knowledge and translate it into messages that should be relevant to policymakers to inspire the much-needed ambition both to reduce emissions but also to better manage the rising risks.
 I consider it my responsibility to share that science with a wide audience.
 The awareness that we need to do something is not yet high enough.
 We are constantly being overtaken by reality.
 Even we scientists are surprised by the speed at which the climate is changing.”

 Although appointed as a researcher, Maarten van Aalst enjoys devoting time to teaching.
 “It was one of the reasons for me to hold this chair.
 I supervise many students, at both PhD and MSc levels.
 It is great to see how productive they are in for example helping to analyze the role of climate change in the floods in Germany, in the summer of 2021.
 I really enjoy mentoring young people and learning from the questions they ask."
 Van Aalst also contributes to courses taught by UT colleagues, including the university-wide minor in Energy Transition, and ITC MSc courses such as Global Challenges and Weather Impact Analysis.
 “I try to introduce students to the real-world needs on our changing planet today,” he says.

-These Press Photos can be used with no copyright restrictions.
-But do include the name of the photographer (required), Fokke Eenhoorn.
+These press photos can be used with no copyright restrictions, please include the name of the photographer, Fokke Eenhoorn.